 One of the best ways to commemorate the back-to-school season is to create a memory book.
 This can be as simple or as elaborate as you want it to be.
 You can include photos, drawings, and essays about your favorite memories from the past school year.

 Why not start a new tradition for the back-to-school season?
 This could be something as simple as reading a book together every night before bed, or it could be something more elaborate like setting up a homework station in your living room.
 The possibilities are endless!

 This is a great way to get the kids excited about school.
-Head outdoors for an afternoon of fun searching for items that represent the back-to-school season.
+Head outdoors for an afternoon of fun, searching for items representing the back-to-school season.
 Some ideas include leaves, acorns, apples, pencils, and textbooks.

 Here are some activities that are perfect for middle schoolers who are getting ready to head back to school:

-Help your middle schooler get into a good study habit by creating a study schedule for them.
+Help your middle schooler get into a good study habits by creating a study schedule for them.
 This will help them stay on track and ensure they are getting all their work done.

 Start the school year off on the right foot by writing a letter to your teacher.
 In the letter, explain what you hope to accomplish this year and thank your teacher for all they have done for you in the past.
 This is a great way to show your appreciation and set the stage for a productive year.